tomorrow-nf/Nintendont/README.md

-### Nintendont
+### Nintendont: Tournament Edition
-A Wii Homebrew Project to play GC Games on Wii and vWii on Wii U
+A Wii Homebrew Project to play GC Games on Wii, with Native Control settings locked as Enabled.
+Ideal and intended for SSBM tournament setups.

 ### Features:
-* Works on Wii and Wii U (in vWii mode)
+* Works on Wii (Wii U mode is rendered useless by the changes made to Native Control in TE)
 * Full-speed loading from a USB device or an SD card.
 * Loads 1:1 and shrunken .GCM/.ISO disc images.
 * Loads games as extracted files (FST format)